jgm/pandoc/doc/custom-writers.md

 [Lua]: https://www.lua.org

 A custom writer is a Lua file that defines how to render the document.
-Writers must define just a single function named `Writer`, which gets passed the document and writer options, and then handles the conversion of the document, rendering it into a string.
-This interface was introduced in pandoc 2.17.2.
+Writers must define just a single function, named either `Writer` or `ByteStringWriter`, which gets passed the document and writer options, and then handles the conversion of the document, rendering it into a string.
+This interface was introduced in pandoc 2.17.2, with ByteString writers becoming available in pandoc 3.0.

 Pandoc also supports "classic" custom writers, where a Lua function must be defined for each AST element type.
 Classic style